BioCubeAI/BiocubeFaceAPI/README.md

 # Installation

-You can download a jar from GitHub's releases page.
+You can download a aar from GitHub's releases page.

 Or use Gradle: